Explore13/LGMVIP-Web/README.md

 Used to implement the dynamic functionality of the To-Do List, such as adding and removing tasks and updating their status.

 ## Features
-You can easily add new tasks to your to-do list by typing them into the input field and clicking the `Add` button.
+You can easily add new tasks by typing into the input field and clicking the `Add` button.
 Once you have finished a task, you can mark it as completed by clicking the `checkbox` before the task.
 If a task is no longer needed, you can delete it by clicking the `x` icon.